How much longer will Lucas Hernandez be available for Bayern Munich? | DW | 20.10.2021

 It is possible that Bayern Munich will have to do without Lucas Hernandez for some time.
 The Frenchman is facing a possible prison sentence in Spain for violating a restraining order.

-Nagelsmann isn't the only one at Bayern Munich who has been cagey about the situation, but what is clear is that no one at the record German champions is likely happy about the 25-year-old's "private matter."
+Nagelsmann isn't the only one at Bayern Munich who has been cagey about the situation, but what is clear is that no one among the German champions is likely happy about the 25-year-old's "private matter."

 The French international's past has caught up with him.